CVE-2025-31478 Overview

 Workarounds

-- Require invitations to join the organization, which blocks the vulnerable registration path entirely
+- Require invitations to join the organization by setting invite_required=True, which prevents the vulnerable signup path from being reached

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.